ridoluc/ridoluc.github.io/_posts/2020-03-23-programming-attiny10.markdown

 ---
 layout: post
-title:  ATtiny10 Programming
+title:  "ATtiny10 Programming"
+description: "Programming the AVR ATTiny10 microcontroller using Platformio and terminal with avrdude and USBASP.
+ATtiny10 program upload step by step tutorial"
 date:   2020-03-23 20:20:00 +0000
 categories: attiny10
 ---

 The ATtiny10 is an intriguing little device with plenty of capabilities.
 It's size pushes your creativity but first, it needs to be programmed.
 This can get a little tricky but here I suggest two easy ways to get started.